yzhao062/yzhao062/README.md

 - **Sep 2020**: Our paper [COPOD: Copula-Based Outlier Detection](papers/20-icdm-copod.pdf) (camera-ready version) will appear in [ICDM 2020](http://icdm2020.bigke.org/) soon!
 It is a **fast, parameter-free, and highly interpretable unsupervised outlier detection algorithm** and available in [PyOD](https://github.com/yzhao062/pyod) now.

-- **Sep 2020**: Have a paper accepted at [ICDM Workshops 2020 (ICDMW)](https://msdm20.loria.fr/).
-A personal copy can be found here: [SynC: A Copula based Framework for Generating Synthetic Data from Aggregated Sources](papers/20-icdmw-sync.pdf).

 ----